What Is Energy Healing, Anyway? Experts Explain

-"Doppler ultrasound shows that it increases circulation, thermal imaging shows it reduces inflammation, and blood tests confirm that it prompts the body to produce its own painkillers, called endorphins," Blakeway notes.
-"It is also more mechanical than other forms of energy medicine."
+Research shows that acupuncture "increases circulation, thermal imaging shows it reduces inflammation, and blood tests confirm that it prompts the body to produce its own painkillers, called endorphins," Blakeway says.
+"It's also more mechanical than other forms of energy medicine."

-Another common energy healing technique is Reiki, which is sometimes used to reduce stress and pain.
-Johns Hopkins Medicine describes it as a practice of energy healing when "hands are placed just off the body or lightly touching the body, as in 'laying on of hands.'"
+Another common energy-healing technique is reiki, which is sometimes used to reduce stress and pain.
+Johns Hopkins Medicine describes it as a practice of energy healing where "hands are placed just off the body or lightly touching the body, as in 'laying on of hands.'"
 Reiki practitioners will "use their hands to deliver energy to your body, improving the flow and balance of your energy to support healing," according to the Cleveland Clinic.

 "Crystals have applications in science that are related to their ability to transform energy," Blakeway explains.
 "The technical term for this is piezoelectric, which means they can transform energy from one form to another.
 Crystals vibrate at their own frequency, and the frequency emitted by specific types of crystal can be measured.
 This makes them an excellent conduit for energy, which is why they are used in energy healing."

-Different crystals are said to have different energy components — for example, amber reportedly promotes emotional and physical healing, while moonstone has calming qualities.
+Different crystals are said to have different energy components.
+For example, amber reportedly promotes emotional and physical healing, while moonstone has calming qualities.